dyne/dowse/doc/HACKING.md

 Represents the event of a dns query by an object on the net.

 ```
-DNS,IP,ACTION,EPOCH,DOMAIN,TLD[,GROUP]
+DNS,IP,{ACTION},EPOCH,DOMAIN,TLD[,GROUP]

+ACTION: { NEW | KNOWN }
 ```

 Actions:
-- NEW: the domain is visited for the first time
+- `NEW`: the domain is visited for the first time
-- KNOWN: the domain is known and has been visited before
+- `KNOWN`: the domain is known and has been visited before

 Arguments:
-- DOMAIN: is the domain string to be resolved
+- `DOMAIN`: is the domain string to be resolved
-- TLD: is the last string of the domain, i.e: .org, .com, .net etc.
+- `TLD`: is the last string of the domain, i.e: .org, .com, .net etc.
-- GROUP: optionally, a group the domain belongs (see domain-list)
+- `GROUP`: optionally, a group the domain belongs (see domain-list)

 Sources:
 - dnscap (dowse plugin)